Feeling Trapped? Learn How to Get Unstuck

 “Skyhooks,” said Mr Wonka.

 But the point is that you, too, get to make it all up as you go along.
 We all get to design our own reality.
+We all get to choose how to be our best self.
 Just like Willy Wonka, nothing exists anywhere — certainly not in your life or mine — unless we think about making it happen first.
 The rules that govern our lives are largely our own construction.
 You have many, many options — we all do.

 The next time you’re feeling trapped, try taking out a piece of paper and writing down as many alternative options as you can think of.
 Make them as zany and wildly unrealistic as you possibly can, just to loosen up the thin-lipped British governess that has taken up residence in your head— the one holding two alternatives out to you on a silver tray.
 Slap them out of her hands and get weird.
 Brainstorm with abandon.

 “I could sell all my possessions and move to a little village in Armenia.
 In three years I will be mayor.”